 In the magnificent garden, there is a funerary chapel dedicated to Senhor dos Passos, in which the interior is filled with tiles that tells the parable of the Prodigal Son.
 The exterior tiles present us two angels carrying the Instruments of the Passion.
 They date back to the 1980s, probably reproducing the much deteriorated originals.

 In 1825/6, the Solar suffered a second amplification.
 At that time the monumental staircase and the front wing that displays the Zagallos’ family crest carved in stone were built.
 In the front wing constituted by two magnificently decorated rooms in rococo style, we find paintings with mythological themes, medallions with portraits and wreaths of flowers that enrich the space and that on their own, are worth a visit.

-Such ostentation was destined for the reception of the king D. Afonso VI that to great disappointment of the owner, never came to happen.
+Such ostentation was destined for the reception of the King Afonso VI that to great disappointment of the owner, never came to happen.
 Francisco Zagallo e Mello, a staunch defender of the absolutist cause, handed this house over to the troops loyal to D. Miguel, who were quartered here in 1832.